gentilijuanmanuel/gentilijuanmanuel/README.md

 - 👨‍💻 I'm a software engineer from 🇦🇷, mainly focused on mobile development: iOS with Swift, Xamarin, React Native.
 - 💼 I’m working as an iOS developer on [IncluIT](https://incluit.com/), with the client [Technisys](https://www.technisys.com/).
 - 🎓 I graduated from the Universidad Tecnológica Nacional (Rosario, Argentina).
-- 🌱 I’m learning and applying all topics related to the iOS world: Swift, SwiftUI, UIKit, Storyboards, Auto Layout and more.
+- 🌱 I’m learning and applying all stuff related to the iOS world: Swift, SwiftUI, UIKit, Storyboards, Auto Layout and more.
 - 📫 How to reach me:
     - [Mail](mailto:gentilijuanmanuel80974a@gmail.com).
     - [LinkedIn](https://www.linkedin.com/in/juan-manuel-gentili/).